mohammadzainabbas/Reinforcement-Learning-CS/README.md

 conda install mamba -n base -c conda-forge
 ```

-Then, create a new environment and install all dependencies:
+Then, create a new environment and install all dependencies, and activate it.

 ```bash
 mamba env create -n reinforcement_learning -f docs/config/reinforcement_learning_env.yaml